 For more DAB signal (but less FM), a DAB antenna could be substituted for the FM aerial.
 For maximum FM and DAB signal a triplexer could be used with separate inputs for a TV aerial, an FM aerial and a DAB aerial.

-We sell three different TV/TV diplexers which are listed below together with examples of their use.
+We sell a CH38 TV/TV diplexers, examples of its use are shown below.
 Many other combinations are possible, check your transmitter`s channels/frequencies.
 The best way to check possibilities is using the Channel Allocation Guides (e.g. Bilsdale`s) for the transmitters for which we have a dedicated page.

 Channel 38 diplexer (i.e. CH21 to 37 combined with 39 to 68)